pakkunandy/pakkunandy.github.io/index.md

 # Teaching

-Lecturee and Teaching assistant at Falculty of Information Technology in VNUHCM-University of Science
+Lecturer and Teaching assistant at Falculty of Information Technology in VNUHCM-University of Science
 * CS300 - Software Engineering
 * SC203 - Scientific Research Methodologies
 * CSC14001 - Theory of Automata and Formal Languages